United States Solar Energy Market Size and Share

 United States Solar Energy Market Report Scope

-The United States solar energy market is segmented by type.
-By type, the market is segmented into solar photovoltaic (PV) and concentrated solar power (CSP).
+The United States' solar energy market is segmented by technology type.
+By technology type, the market is segmented into Solar Photovoltaic (PV) and Concentrated Solar Power (CSP).
+By grid type, the market is segmented into On-grid and off-grid.
+By end-user, the market is segmented into Utility-Scale, Commercial and Industrial, and Residential.
 For each segment, the market sizing and forecasts have been done based on installed capacity (GW).

 Solar Photovoltaic (PV)